Terms of Service

 Where you give us access to materials containing personal data, we process that data only to deliver the Services and in accordance with these terms.
 We treat all such data as confidential.
 We apply reasonable technical and organisational measures to protect the materials you provide.

-Materials you provide are principally processed in the United Kingdom.
-Reputable third-party tools and providers used to deliver the Services may process materials outside the UK.
-On reasonable written request, we will describe the categories of tools and providers used for your engagement.
-We do not currently publish a list of individual sub-processors but will engage with reasonable enterprise due diligence requests.
+Materials you provide are processed by us in the United Kingdom.
+Where we use third-party tools, providers, or sub-contractors to deliver the Services, those parties may process materials outside the United Kingdom, including in the United States or the European Economic Area.
+Reputable providers we use operate under data processing agreements and applicable international transfer safeguards (such as the UK International Data Transfer Agreement, EU Standard Contractual Clauses, or equivalent).
+On reasonable written request, we will describe the categories of tools, providers, and sub-contractors used for your engagement.
+We do not publish a sub-processor list but will engage with reasonable due diligence requests.

 Where reasonably practical, you should redact, mask, or pseudonymise personal data, or provide a non-production environment with representative test data, rather than sharing live personal data with us.
 Responsibility for any international transfer of personal data resulting from you sharing materials with us, including transfer to providers used to deliver the Services under section 6, sits with you as the controller.